Elliot Lake

 Elliot Lake is a city in Algoma District, Ontario, Canada.
 It is north of Lake Huron, midway between the cities of Sudbury and Sault Ste.
 Marie in the Northern Ontario region.
-Once dubbed the "uranium capital of the world," Elliot Lake has since diversified to a hub for forest harvesting, mine reclamation expertise, and advanced manufacturing.
-Elliot Lake is now known as a place for affordable retirement living, waterfront cottage lots and as a four-season destination.
+Once dubbed the "uranium capital of the world," Elliot Lake has since diversified to a hub for advanced manufacturing, forest harvesting, mine reclamation expertise, retirement living, all-season tourism and remote work.
+The nearby Mississagi Provincial Park is one of only ten operating parks in Ontario with back country hiking and camping, and is the eighth-largest hiking network in Ontario among all operating parks.

 History

 Prior to the settlement of the city, a seasonal Ojibwa village extended along the lake's shoreline near the present hospital.

 The town takes its name from the lake.
 There is no official record of origin of name; the earliest appearance is on the Dominion map of 1901.
 Folklore suggest it was named for a logging camp cook who drowned in the lake.
 The townsite name was approved on August 14, 1952.
 Elliot Lake was incorporated as a city in 1990.